dutello/Discord-Faceit-Helper/README.md

 **Can't link FACEIT account:**
 - Verify your FACEIT username is correct (case-sensitive)
-- Make sure you have played CS:GO or CS2 on FACEIT (the bot needs stats to fetch)
+- Make sure you have played CS2 or CS2 on FACEIT (the bot needs stats to fetch)

 **ELO fetch fails:**
 - Ensure your FACEIT API key is valid and correctly added to `.env`
-- Check that the player has CS:GO/CS2 games on their FACEIT profile
+- Check that the player has CS2/CS2 games on their FACEIT profile

 **Bot crashes on startup:**
 - Verify all environment variables are set in `.env`